panulogic/cisf/README.md

 # Cisf 3
-Support for **Runtime Types**
+Support for simple **Runtime Type-Assertions ** in JavaScript, and assorted simple utilitites
-in JavaScript.

-Cisf.js allows you to add type-checks to your JavaScript code  with minimal syntax.
+Cisf.js allows you to add type-checks to your JavaScript code with minimalistic syntax.
-No transpiling to JavaScript is needed you do it all in JavaScript.
+It also provides a few additional utilities to make the programmer's life easier.

-cisf.js  could be described as "TypeScript Light", simple and easy to learn and unobtrusive to use, with no effect on your tool-chain(s).
+cisf.js could be described as "TypeScript Light", simple and easy to learn and unobtrusive to use.
+No transpiling to JavaScript is needed since you do it all in JavaScript.

+The "utilities" -part we try to keep very limited in scope yet provide some things we need in our own daily
+JavaScript and Node.js programming: log, err, r, w.

+The latest addition 'w()' is actually a minimalistic framework for adding extensions to JavaScript base-classes.
+Since cisf is open source you can modify cisf.js  and add your own favcorite extensions as needed.

+Cisf comes with several useful
+JS-extensions already such as
+ **last()** -method for Arrays, and **map()** for Objects.
+ More but not many more
+ may be added in the future.
+See documentation of w() below.

 ##### USAGE:

-    let {ok, not, x, fails, Type, log, warn, err
+    let { ok, not, x, fails, eq, neq, A, Type, log, err, r, path, fs, r, w
-        , r, A, eq, neq
         } = require ("cisf");

 Or, pick just the subset of the API you might need: